hasura/graphql-engine/docs/graphql/manual/event-triggers/create-trigger.rst

 1. ``Key``: Name of the header e.g. Authorization or X-My-Header.
-2. ``Type``: One of ``static`` or ``from env variable``. ``static`` means the value provided in the ``Value`` field is the raw value of the header. ``from env variable`` means the value provided in the ``Value`` field is the name of the environment variable in the GraphQL Engine which will be resolved before sending the header.
+2. ``Type``: One of ``static`` or ``from env variable``. ``static`` means the value provided in the ``Value`` field is the raw value of the header. ``from env variable`` means the value provided in the ``Value`` field is the name of the environment variable in the GraphQL engine which will be resolved before sending the header.
 3. ``Value``: The value of the header.
 Either a static value or the name of an environment variable.